-11.11 The following interviews may take place only if an officer of superintendent rank or above considers delaying the interview will lead to the consequences in paragraph 11.2(a) to (c), and is satisfied the interview would not significantly harm the person's physical or mental state (see Annex G):

-- (a) an interview of a juvenile or person who is mentally disordered or otherwise mentally vulnerable without the appropriate adult being present;
+- 11.18 The following interviews may take place only if an officer of superintendent rank or above considers delaying the interview will lead to the consequences in paragraph 11.1(a) to (c), and is satisfied the interview would not significantly harm the person's physical or mental state (see Annex G): - (a) an interview of a juvenile or person who is mentally disordered or otherwise mentally vulnerable without the appropriate adult being present; Note: Paragraph 1.5A extends this requirement to 17-year-old detainees.

-Note: Paragraph 1.11A extends this requirement to 17-year-old detainees. - (b) an interview of anyone other than in (a) who appears unable to: - appreciate the significance of questions and their answers; or - understand what is happening because of the effects of drink, drugs or any illness, ailment or condition; - (c) an interview without an interpreter being present, of a person whom the custody officer has determined requires an interpreter (see paragraphs 3.5(c)(ii) and 3.14) which is carried out by an interviewer speaking the suspect's own language or (as the case may be) otherwise establishing effective communication which is sufficient to enable the necessary questions to be asked and answered in order to avert the consequences.
-See paragraphs 13.2 and 13.5. - 11.12 These interviews may not continue once sufficient information has been obtained to avert the consequences in paragraph 11.2(a) to (c). - 11.13 A record shall be made of the grounds for any decision to interview a person under paragraph 11.11.
+- (b) an interview of anyone other than in (a) who appears unable to: - appreciate the significance of questions and their answers; or - understand what is happening because of the effects of drink, drugs or any illness, ailment or condition; - (c) an interview, without an interpreter being present, of a person whom the custody officer has determined requires an interpreter (see paragraphs 3.5(c)(ii) and 3.12) which is carried out by an interviewer speaking the suspect's own language or (as the case may be) otherwise establishing effective communication which is sufficient to enable the necessary questions to be asked and answered in order to avert the consequences.
+See paragraphs 13.2 and 13.5. - 11.19 These interviews may not continue once sufficient information has been obtained to avert the consequences in paragraph 11.1(a) to (c). - 11.20 A record shall be made of the grounds for any decision to interview a person under paragraph 11.18.

-- 11A Paragraph 11.4 does not prevent the interviewer from putting significant statements and silences to a suspect again at a later stage or a further interview. - 11B The Criminal Procedure and Investigations Act 1996 Code of Practice, paragraph 3.4 states 'In conducting an investigation, the investigator should pursue all reasonable lines of enquiry, whether these point towards or away from the suspect.
+- 11A Paragraph 11.4 does not prevent the interviewer from putting significant statements and silences to a suspect again at a later stage or a further interview. - 11B The Criminal Procedure and Investigations Act 1996 Code of Practice, paragraph 3.5 states 'In conducting an investigation, the investigator should pursue all reasonable lines of enquiry, whether these point towards or away from the suspect.
 What is reasonable will depend on the particular circumstances.'
 Interviewers should keep this in mind when deciding what questions to ask in an interview. - 11C Although juveniles or people who are mentally disordered or otherwise mentally vulnerable are often capable of providing reliable evidence, they may, without knowing or wishing to do so, be particularly prone in certain circumstances to provide information that may be unreliable, misleading or self-incriminating.
 Special care should always be taken when questioning such a person, and the appropriate adult should be involved if there is any doubt about a person's age, mental state or capacity.
 Because of the risk of unreliable evidence it is also important to obtain corroboration of any facts admitted whenever possible.
-Paragraph 1.11A extends this Note to 17-year-old suspects. - 11D Consideration should be given to the effect of extended detention on a detainee and any subsequent information they provide, especially if it relates to information on matters that they have failed to provide previously in response to similar questioning see Annex G. - 11E Significant statements described in paragraph 11.4 will always be relevant to the offence and must be recorded.
+Paragraph 1.5A extends this Note to 17-year-old suspects. - 11D Juveniles should not be arrested at their place of education unless this is unavoidable.
+When a juvenile is arrested at their place of education, the principal or their nominee must be informed.
+Paragraph 1.5A extends this Note to 17-year-old suspects. - 11E Significant statements described in paragraph 11.4 will always be relevant to the offence and must be recorded.
 When a suspect agrees to read records of interviews and other comments and sign them as correct, they should be asked to endorse the record with, e.g. 'I agree that this is a correct record of what was said' and add their signature.
 If the suspect does not agree with the record, the interviewer should record the details of any disagreement and ask the suspect to read these details and sign them to the effect that they accurately reflect their disagreement.
 Any refusal to sign should be recorded.